Highlights of Orkney

-Driving south we cross Scapa Flow where 52 German warships were scuttled just one week before the Peace Treaty was signed ending WW1.
+Driving south we cross Scapa Flow to Churchill’s Barriers, where 52 German warships were scuttled just one week before the Peace Treaty was signed ending WW1.
 During the 1920s and 30s many of the ships were lifted by commercial contractors but the 7 wrecks that remain are classed as a nationally important archaeological site.
 We continue to the Italian Chapel erected by Italian prisoners of war during WWII, constructed from Nissen huts but highly decorated within.
 It has been restored and cared for with almost as much care as the elaborate medieval churches it sought to emulate.
 Mass is still held here.
-We end the morning at the Tomb of the Eagles on a clifftop at Isbister, South Ronaldsay.
-This stalled cairn built before 3000 BCE was so named because of the remains of white-tailed sea eagles which were found here alongside the remains of perhaps 30 people buried over a period of 800 years.
-Entrance to the tomb is along a shaft on hands and knees or on a board mounted with wheels.
+We end the morning at Cuween Chambered Cairn, a fine example of Neolithic architectural design similar in style to Maeshowe.
+It was excavated in the early 20th century when a number of human and animal skulls were found.
 Returning to Kirkwall in the afternoon we spend time in town visiting the Orkney Museum; St Magnus’ Cathedral and the Bishop’s Palace.

 Day 4 - Maeshowe & Ring of Brodgar